 Most bladder cancers are of a type called transitional cell because they affect the same kinds of cells (transitional cells) that are usually the cancerous cells responsible for cancers of the renal pelvis and ureters.

-The kidneys constantly produce urine, which flows through two tubes (the ureters) to the bladder, where urine is stored (see figure ).
+The kidneys constantly produce urine, which flows through two tubes (the ureters) to the bladder, where urine is stored (see figure Viewing the Urinary Tract).
 The lowest part of the bladder (the neck) is encircled by a muscle (the urinary sphincter) that remains contracted to close off the channel that carries urine out of the body (the urethra), so that urine is retained in the bladder until it is full.

 In healthy people, urine in the bladder is sterile—no bacteria or other infectious organisms are present.
 The tube that carries urine from the bladder out of the body (urethra) contains no bacteria or too few to cause an infection.
 However, any part of the urinary tract can become infected.
 An infection anywhere along the urinary tract is called a urinary tract infection (UTI).